 The Alameda County General Ordinance Code currently allows a maximum of five permits for cannabis retail in unincorporated Alameda County.
 Two are allowed in East County, and those permits have been issued through a Request for Proposals (RFP) process.
-Three are allowed in West County, with a maximum of two allowed in Area 1 (Ashland and Cherryland) and Area 2 (Castro Valley) as shown on the attached map.
-The two existing cannabis retail stores - We Are Hemp and Garden of Eden - are both located in Area 1.
-Therefore, the remaining one unallocated cannabis retail permit would currently be allowed only in Castro Valley.
-Any future permit would be issued through an RFP process, and the successful applicant would need to obtain a Conditional Use Permit (CUP) prior to commencing operation.
+Three are allowed in West County, with a maximum of two allowed in Area 1 (Ashland and Cherryland) and Area 2 (Castro Valley), as shown on the attached map.